The Royal British Legion is committed to ensuring that information about how to gamble responsibly is readily available to all.

 - Do you gamble until your last penny is gone?

 - Have you lied, stolen or borrowed just to get money to gamble or to pay gambling debts?

 - Do you feel depressed or even suicidal because of your gambling?

 To get more information and help with problem gambling

 If you feel you are answering 'yes' to the above questions, then it is likely that a gambling problem exists.
 For friendly and helpful advice from trained counsellors call the National Gambling helpline on 0808 8020 133.
-The helpline is open from 8am to midnight, 7 days a week.
+The helpline is open 24 hours a day, 7 days a week.